vondele/nevergrad4sf/README.md

 Verify that the requirements are properly installed:
-* `mpirun -np 4 hostname`, should launch 4 processes, each printing the name of the host.
+* `mpiexec -np 4 hostname`, should launch 4 processes, each printing the name of the host.
+Other commands might be used instead of mpiexec (mpirun, srun, ..).
 * `echo "quit" | ./stockfish`, should print a list of parameters that can be tuned.
 * `python3 nevergrad4sf.py --help`, should print some info on the command-line arguments.